 The University of Minnesota is proud to make public engagement a central feature of our research, teaching, and public service activities and initiatives.
-Classified as a Community-Engaged University by the Carnegie Foundation for the Advancement of Teaching, the University of Minnesota champions a bold agenda to integrate community engagement across a broad range of University initiatives and community settings to create a new engagement culture.
+Classified as a Community-Engaged University by the Carnegie Foundation for the Advancement of Teaching, the University of Minnesota champions a bold agenda to integrate community engagement across a broad range of University initiatives and community settings to create a deeper engagement culture.

-Five campuses and more than 200 units and centers of the University of Minnesota afford many opportunities to become involved in campus-community partnerships that are integrated with a broad range of research, teaching, and outreach efforts.
+Five campuses and more than 200 units and centers of the University of Minnesota afford many opportunities to become involved in campus-community partnerships through research, teaching, and outreach efforts.
 Situated within the Office of the Senior Vice President for Academic Affairs and Provost, the Office for Public Engagement seeks to expand and strengthen the University’s capacity as a fully “engaged” university.